Beyond Legacy Tools: Defining Modern AI Drug Discovery for 2025 and Beyond

 Indeed, abstracting from specific characteristics of a tech stack and platform design, there are three key value points of an AI platform on business outcome:

-1. Is a computational platform scalable and robust enough to impact the R&D workflow, people collaboration patterns, and daily decision making of a wide range of specialists of a given organization to make a tangible difference?
+1. Is a computational platform scalable and robust enough to impact the R&D workflow, people collaboration patterns, and daily decision making of a wide range of specialists of a given organization to make a productivity difference?

-2. Is it able to represent biology in silico down to sufficient depth, but also sufficient breadth to be able to grasp relevant and useful dependencies, patterns, network biology effects, to be able to impact scientific decision-making beyond the status quo patterns?
+2. Is it able to represent biology in silico down to sufficient depth, but also sufficient breadth to be able to grasp relevant and useful dependencies, patterns, network biology effects, to be able to impact scientific decision-making beyond mainstream research workflows?

 “AI Drug Discovery” is About Holism